What You Need to Know About Parvo

+An important part of being a pet owner is ensuring your pet stays up to date on vaccinations.
 Proper vaccination of puppies and kittens is the key to preventing these diseases.
 The core vaccination recommendations for both puppies and kittens include vaccines against canine parvovirus and the feline panleukopenia virus (also called feline distemper).

 Puppies and kittens are given several vaccinations from around 6-16 weeks of age.
 The vaccination happens in steps to ensure at least one of the vaccinations forms a "memory" of the virus in your pet's maturing immune system, which will help prevent infection in the long run.